Skip to content

 Copy Model Context Dialog

-• Visible only: When enabled, respects hidden Relations and properties (only exports visible elements)
+• Visible only: When enabled, respects hidden Relations and properties (only exports elements currently visible on the graph).

 • Include Extra Fields (xFields): When enabled, exports any custom properties defined for your Terms and Relations as additional columns.